sumaiyakawsar/rest-api-countries-react/README.md

 ### What I learned

-- How to get the nested element from an API
+- How to get the nested data from the API
 - Real-time search (debounced)
 - Handled some problematic pages with some missing info (eg: Antarctica)
 - Sort alphabetically